OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-03.md

 ## Matthew 3:13

-Then Jesus came from Galilee to the Jordan, to be baptised by John.
+Then Jesus came from Galilee to the Jordan to be baptised by John.

 ## Matthew 3:14